 Having a suspended or revoked license is a major life disruption that can seriously impact a person’s ability to work and provide for their families.
 Fortunately, for Florida drivers there may be a solution that allows them limited driving privileges while they are waiting for their full licenses to be reinstated: a Florida hardship license.

 A Florida hardship license does not restore full driving privileges; however, it does grant limited driving privileges that can allow an eligible Florida driver to still drive on a specifically limited basis such as to and from work.
-When applying for a Florida hardship license you must show proof of enrollment in a state-approved Florida Advanced Driver Improvement (ADI) course.
+In most cases when applying for a Florida hardship license you must show proof of enrollment in a state-approved Florida Advanced Driver Improvement (ADI) course.
 This proof of enrollment usually takes the form of a printed enrollment letter.
 Follow the information below to learn more.

 How Do I Get My Florida Hardship License?

-In order to get a Florida Hardship license you must complete the following steps:
+In order to officially make the request for a Florida Hardship license you must complete the following steps:

-- Register for a state-approved Florida Advanced Driver Improvement (ADI) course.
+- Register in our online state-approved Florida Advanced Driver Improvement (ADI) course.
 In most cases, as the hardship application form describes, you must enroll in (or complete if you are designated as a Habitual Traffic Offender (HTO)) an ADI course.
-Ticket School offers this course 100% online and it comes with our lowest price and money back guarantee, as well as tons of other great benefits.If you register for Ticket School’s ADI course you will be able to download and print off an electronic proof of enrollment letter (in pdf format) for no additional charge that you can provide at your hearing.
-Unlike some sites out there TicketSchool does not require an additional fee to receive an ADI enrollment letter.
+Ticket School offers this course in a 100% online format with a lowest price and money back guarantee.
+With our course you will be able to download and print off an electronic proof of enrollment letter (in pdf format) for no additional charge that you can provide at your hearing.
+Unlike some sites out there, TicketSchool does not require an additional fee to receive an ADI enrollment letter.